numtide/system-manager/README.md

 ### Activating the configuration

-Once the configuration defined, you can activate it using the `system-manager` CLI:
+Once the configuration is defined, you can activate it using the `system-manager` CLI:
 ```sh
 nix run 'github:numtide/system-manager' -- switch --flake '.'
 ```